Austin DWI Lawyer

 In the state of Texas, a DWI conviction (or other conviction) never goes away.
 What’s more, DWI convictions have a compounding effect with regard to future sentences and punishments if you ever get charged again.
 For example, if you have a conviction for driving while intoxicated and are arrested for DWI again, the maximum potential fine and jail time double.
 With two prior DWI convictions, the third charge becomes a felony.
 When you are fighting your first DWI, nobody expects to be arrested for the same thing again in the future.

-Speak with an Austin DWI Lawyer Today
+Speak with a DWI Defense Lawyer Today

 Don’t leave your future freedom and wellbeing to chance.
-Get the defense you need to beat your charges of have them reduced.
+Get the DWI defense you need to beat your charges of have them reduced.
 Contact Tillman Braniff, PLLC to schedule a free and confidential consultation with an experienced Austin DWI lawyer.
 To get started, give us a call at 512-236-0505 or contact us online through the form below.